hyperspy/hyperspy/rosettascio/docs/supported_formats/bruker.rst

 Bruker composite file (BCF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HyperSpy can read "hypermaps" saved with Bruker's Esprit v1.x or v2.x in ``.bcf`` hybrid (virtual file system/container with xml and binary data, optionally compressed) format.
+RosettaSciIO can read "hypermaps" saved with Bruker's Esprit v1.x or v2.x in ``.bcf`` hybrid (virtual file system/container with xml and binary data, optionally compressed) format.
 Most ``.bcf``` import functionality is implemented.
 Both high-resolution 16-bit SEM images and hyperspectral EDX data can be retrieved